Why should I see a cosmetic dermatologist for BOTOX® NYC injections?

 *Results may vary

-BOTOX® and Dysport® have a temporary effect on the muscles in the areas injected, stopping them from moving.
-In turn, this smonths out the wrinkling that results from the motion of those very muscles and restores the youthful look of the face.
+BOTOX® has a temporary effect on the muscles in the areas injected, stopping them from moving.
+In turn, this smooths out the wrinkling that results from the motion of those very muscles and restores the youthful look of the face.
 The onset of the effect takes about 5-7 days, and lasts between 3-5 months on average.

-BOTOX® and Dysport® Cosmetic are generally considered safe procedures with low risk of serious complications when admistered properly.
-Both procedures have been approved by the FDA for treatment of the frown lines between the eyebrows, but for many years before, injections were used for neurological disorders, ophthalmologic problems and treatment of migraine headaches.
+BOTOX® is generally considered safe procedures with low risk of serious complications when administered properly.
+It has been approved by the FDA for treatment of the frown lines between the eyebrows, but for many years before, injections were used for neurological disorders, ophthalmologic problems and treatment of migraine headaches.
 It is important, however, to have the injections by a trained MD who uses the product approved in a medical setting.
-BOTOX® and Dysport® parties, injections at malls and other forms of “casual” BOTOX® and Dysport® can cause unwanted complications.
+BOTOX® parties, injections at malls and other forms of “casual” BOTOX® can cause unwanted complications.

-But I heard that BOTOX® and Dysport® are toxins, isn’t that dangerous to inject?
+But I heard that BOTOX® is a toxin, isn’t that dangerous to inject?

 If you have etched-in lines and creases associated with facial expressions may be a candidate.
 I treat not only women, but also a lot of men.
 The typical ages range from early to mid 30’s and into the 70’s and beyond.
 Occasionally people have hereditary wrinkles which develop very early on.
 I have treated such patients in their 20’s with premature signs of aging.
 The treatment is not suitable for those with severely lax skin and will not address loss of volume or sagging.